Form 101 - Instructions

 Note: On July 6, 2012, CEAA 2012 came into force.
 As a result, the review process for applications submitted to NSERC has been revised.
 Grant applicants are required to provide more specific information under a completely revised Appendix A (Environmental Information), and Appendix B (CEAA Pre-Screening Checklist) no longer exists.
 In addition, the NSERC Policy on Environmental Assessment has been revoked and replaced by NSERC’s Guidelines on Environmental Review and Assessment.

-The cover letter is optional and should only be used if you wish to provide NSERC with additional information that will not be shared with external reviewers, such as a request that an individual or group of individuals not be involved in the review of your proposal.
+The cover letter is optional and should only be used if you wish to provide NSERC with additional information that will not be shared with external reviewers, such as a justified request that an individual, a group of individuals, or an organization not be involved in the review of your proposal.
 NSERC will take such a request into consideration.
 The cover letter must contain your name, the NSERC program to which you are applying, and the title of your application.

 Note: This letter may be accessible to these individuals under the Privacy Act.